Sustainability lexicon – All terms relating to CSRD explained

 ESRS (European Sustainability Reporting Standards): The ESRS are a set of standards for sustainability reporting, developed as part of the EU strategies for sustainable finance.
 These standards are intended to enable consistent and comparable reporting on environmental, social and governance (ESG) aspects of companies.
 They aim to improve the transparency and reliability of sustainability information used by investors and other stakeholders to make informed decisions.

 EU taxonomy: The EU taxonomy is a classification system that defines which investments can be considered environmentally sustainable.
 It is part of the EU Sustainable Finance Strategy and aims to prevent greenwashing by providing clear criteria and definitions for sustainability in different sectors of the economy.
-The taxonomy helps investors, companies and policy makers to identify which activities can be considered sustainable, thus encouraging investment in green projects and helping the EU to achieve its climate goals.
+The taxonomy helps investors, companies and policy makers to identify which activities can be considered sustainable, thus encouraging investment in green projects and helping the EU achieve its climate goals.

-GHG (Greenhouse Gas Protocol): The Greenhouse Gas Protocol is an internationally recognized standard for the recording and management of greenhouse gas emissions.
+GHG (Greenhouse Gas Protocol): The Greenhouse Gas Protocol is an internationally recognised standard for the recording and management of greenhouse gas emissions.
 It provides a framework and guidelines for companies and governments to systematically measure and report their emissions.
 This standard helps to identify sources of emissions, promotes transparency in reporting and supports efforts to reduce greenhouse gas emissions in the fight against climate change.

 Greenwashing: Greenwashing is a practice in which companies make misleading or exaggerated claims about their environmental friendliness or sustainability in order to create a positive image without actually taking substantial measures for environmental protection or social responsibility.
 This can be done through false advertising, unverifiable claims or the deliberate concealment of environmental impacts.
 Greenwashing deceives consumers and investors and can lead them to make the wrong decisions because they assume that a company is acting sustainably when this is not the case.